From Outputs to Outcomes: New Ways to Measure Product Success

 Examining Common Product ROI Failings

 Attempts to quantify ROI in product development often go awry.
-Two common approaches – time tracking and revenue attribution – seem logical but have significant flaws in practice:
+Two common approaches – time tracking tools and revenue attribution – seem logical but have significant flaws in practice:

 Many teams try to allocate time spent on specific projects to determine ROI.
 However, accurately tracking time use across complex and collaborative activities is futile.
 Individuals end up arbitrarily guessing time breakdowns and the time invested by cross dependent teams, leading to questionable data.